yourskc/tests-on-fisheye-object-detection/README.md

 # Tests on Fisheye Object Detection

-We tested a model for fisheye object detection with fisheye images from another fisheye dataset
+We tested a model for fisheye object detection with some fisheye images from another fisheye dataset. we also compile the model to Renesas DRP-AI_TVM for the developments of AI applications.

 ### Fisheye Object Detection Model